nicckong/dsp/07-statistics.md

 ```python
 CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb)
 ```
 >> the cohen's d for totalwgt_lb is -0.088672927072602006.
-The difference in means is -0.089 standard deviations, which is largest than the difference in means of pregnancy length.
+The difference in means is -0.089 standard deviations, which is larger than the difference in means of pregnancy length.

 ### Q2.
 [Think Stats Chapter 3 Exercise 1](statistics/3-1-actual_biased.md) (actual vs. biased)